Pavansai20054/AI-Backend-Hiring-Tasks-Prodigal-AI/Task 5 - Binance WebSocket Price Precision/binance-websocket-ticker/README.md

 # Check if you're in the right directory
 dir

-# You should see files like: stream_binance.py, requirements.txt, etc.
+# You should see files like: binance_ws_influxdb.py, requirements.txt, README.md.
 ```

 **On Linux/macOS:**